The Holy Family Meeting the Infant St John the Baptist

 Raphael is one of the most famous Madonna painters.
 He painted so many that his biography as a painter can be retraced and illustrated thanks to those outstanding artistic representations of Our Lady.
 Raphael’s Madonna is a popular topic for Christmas stamps.
 Until 1991, Raphael’s Madonna was pictured on 298 stamps (or blocks of stamps) in seventy-five countries.

 The painting looks like it had minor restoration and relining done some long time ago but it is in good condition.
-It is a museum-quality painting. a few scuff marks are visible which are appropriate to its age, Craquelure is also seen throughout the canvas, and considering the age this is also normal.
+It is a museum-quality painting. a few scuff marks visible which are appropriate to its age only on close examination, Craquelure is also seen on the canvas.

 Framed size 101 x 81 cm (40 x 32 inches)